negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

         def _update(self):
             pass

 We can see that the implementation for PyTorch is essentially the same as the one for Keras.
 The main difference is that the compile_fn function that returns both :code:`forward_fn` and the list of Pytorch modules (as in :code:`nn.Module`) that have been used in the computation.
-Returning the list of modules is used to keep track of what Pytorch modules are in use by the DeepArchitect module, which is necessary if we want to move them to the GPU or CPU, or get their parameters.
-As we see, the changes from Tensorflow to Pytorch are mainly a result by the differences in our these two frameworks handle the declaration of computational graphs.
+This list is used to keep track of which Pytorch modules are used by the DeepArchitect module.
+For example, this is necessary to move them to the GPU or CPU, or get their parameters.
+Changes from Tensorflow to Pytorch are mainly a result of the differences in how these two frameworks declare computational graphs.
-Hopefully, this conveys to the reader the considerations that should be taken when implementing support for a new framework in DeepArchitect.

 .. code:: python